legacysurvey/legacysurvey/pages/dr8/catalogs.rst

 The above sum is over all images contributing to a particular filter, and can be negative-valued for sources that have a flux measured as negative in some bands where they are not detected.

+The final, additional moropholigical type is "DUP".
+This type is set for Gaia sources that are coincident with, and so have been fit by, an extended source.
+No optical flux is assigned to ``DUP`` sources, but they are retained to ensure that all Gaia sources appear in the catalogs even if Tractor prefers an alternate fit.

 Galactic Extinction Coefficients
 --------------------------------